ddmitov/perl-executing-browser/doc/INTERACTIVE.md

 # Perl Executing Browser - Interactive Perl Scripts

+## PEB Interactive Perl Scripts

 PEB interactive Perl scripts are able to receive user input multiple times after the script is started by waiting for new data on STDIN or in a temporary file.
-Many interactive scripts can be started simultaneously in one PEB instance.
+Many interactive scripts can be started simultaneously by one PEB instance.
 One script may be started in many instances, provided that each of them has a JavaScript settings object with an unique name.

 ## Requirements for Interactive Perl Scripts